-Working capital is part of the total capital employed by a company and is often defined as the difference between short-term liabilities and short-term assets.
+Working capital is part of the total assets of the company and is often defined as the difference between current assets and current liabilities.
 Practically speaking, it is the cash required to run the daily, weekly and monthly operations of a business.
 Working capital management is, therefore, the process of managing the short-term assets and liabilities so that a firm has sufficient liquidity to run its operations smoothly.

 The components and determinants of working capital are summarized in the table below.

 The efficiency of working capital management can be measured through a variety of methods and ratios.
 Financial analysts typically compare the working capital cycle and other working capital ratios against industry benchmarks or a company`s peers.
 The most commonly used ratios and measures are the current ratio, days of sales outstanding, days of inventory outstanding and days of payables outstanding.